xonixx/xonixx.github.io/makesure-vs-just.md

 It's clear that as an author of the tool I'm completely biased.

-But to me the minimalism and inherent simplicity and coherence allows Makesure to
-- eliminate having some problems
-- solve many problems more elegantly
+But to me the minimalism and inherent simplicity and coherence allows Makesure to eliminate having some problems, as well as solve many problems more elegantly.

+If you are interested, I invite you to try out the [makesure](https://github.com/xonixx/makesure) utility in your projects.